-

 Choosing the Right Sensory Toy for Your Child

-The environment also has a role in matching the placement of toys.
+The environment also plays a role in determining toy placement.
 For example, a quiet fidget toy would work well anywhere (e.g., at school or while travelling), while a larger building kit or sensory bin would work better at home, where there is space.Β

 Lastly, think about your goals for the fostering of play.
 Do you want them to strengthen their fine motor control?
 Promote problem-solving?
 Provide a calming comfort?
 The right toy can do all of these things while providing enjoyment.Β